google/coding-with-chrome/BUILD.md

-# Build Coding with Chrome Suite
+# Build Coding with Chrome Suite (Experimental)

 <img src="static_files/images/cwc_logo.png" align="right">

 ## What you need to build the Coding with Chrome Suite

-In order to build the Coding with Chrome App, you only need to have Node.js/npm and GIT installed on your system.
+In order to build the Coding with Chrome Suite, you only need to have Node.js/npm and GIT installed on your system.

 Each build is cross-platform compatible.
 Which mean if you build the